Package Registry (FREE)

 - Job token: allows access to packages in the project running the job for the users running the pipeline.
 Access to other external projects can be configured.

-NOTE: If you have not activated the "Packages" feature for your project at Settings > General > Project features, you will receive a 403 Forbidden response.
+NOTE: If you have not activated the "Package registry" feature for your project at Settings > General > Visibility, project features, permissions, you receive a 403 Forbidden response.
+Accessing package registry via deploy token is not available when external authorization is enabled.

 Use GitLab CI/CD to build packages